Calibrating Bayesian Inference: Bayesian Inference and Statistical Validity

 Posterior possibilities are the cornerstone of inference within the Bayesian framework.
-The possibility contour function $\varpi_\yy$ provides a concise summary of all nested credible regions: A set estimator for any prescribed $\alpha\in[0, 1]$ can be straightforwardly obtained by taking the contour's upper $\alpha$-level set.
+The possibility contour function $\varpi_\yy$ provides a concise summary of nested credible regions: A set estimator for any prescribed $\alpha\in[0, 1]$ can be straightforwardly obtained by taking the contour's upper $\alpha$-level set.
 Additionally in Bayesian testing, the credibility of a null hypothesis is quantified conservatively by its posterior possibility.
-For instance, a simple hypothesis $H = \{\ttheta_0\}$ is rejected if its possibility $\overline\Pi_\yy\{H\} = \varpi_\yy(\ttheta_0)$ is smaller than the prescribed (small) $\alpha$ level.\footnote{Note that the posterior probability of a simple null is often zero (when the posterior distribution is continuous), rendering it uninformative for testing.
-The procedure described here is equivalent to determining whether $\ttheta_0$ is contained within the $100(1 - \alpha)\%$ credible region.}
+For instance, a simple hypothesis $H = \{\ttheta_0\}$ is rejected if its possibility $\overline\Pi_\yy\{H\} = \varpi_\yy(\ttheta_0)$ is smaller than the prescribed (small) $\alpha$ level.\footnote{\yl{The procedure described here is equivalent to determining whether $\ttheta_0$ is contained within a $100(1 - \alpha)\%$ credible region---a direct analogue to frequentist hypothesis testing.
+We are aware that many Bayesians prefer to use Bayes factors for hypothesis testing \citep[e.g.,][]{BergerDelampady1987}; however, we restrict our present discussion to possibility-based inference due to our focus on ``pragmatic Bayes.''}}